rafidreaz/rafidreaz/README.md

 # 👋 Hi, I'm Md.
 Rafid Reaz

 Welcome to my GitHub profile!
-I'm a **Bachelor of Computer Science and Engineering graduate from BRAC University** and currently working as an **Executive in IT & ADC Operations** at NRB Bank.
+I'm a **Bachelor of Computer Science and Engineering graduate from BRAC University** and currently working as an **Executive in IT & ADC Operations** at **NRB Bank PLC**.
 My work focuses on optimizing core banking processes, managing technical systems, and ensuring smooth daily operations.

 ---